 and quickly switch between these modes.
 More details...

 Simple DNS Plus has full support for IPv6.

 You can create DNS records or entire DNS zones from other applications or

-web-sites and prompt Simple DNS Plus to dynamically load and use these through our HTTP API or via command line options.
+web-sites and prompt Simple DNS Plus to dynamically load and use these through our REST / JSON based HTTP API.

 In fact you can control pretty much everyhing in the software through the HTTP API.

 specification file for the HTTP API to use with a long list of automation tools - for example to generate client code in